PRECISE-Abreast-Challenge-PAC/PRECISE-ABreast-Challenge/README.md

 ![PRECISE-Abreast Challenge Banner](https://github.com/PRECISE-Abreast-Challenge-PAC/PRECISE-Abreast-Challenge/blob/main/Resources/PRECISE-BANNER.jpg?raw=true)
 # 🩺 Welcome to the PRECISE-Abreast Challenge
-**PRECISE-Africa Breast Ultrasound Segmentation and Classification Challenge (PABC)**
+**PRECISE-Africa Breast Ultrasound Segmentation and Classification Challenge (PACE)**

 Breast cancer is highly prevalent in Africa, with many women presenting at late stages due to limited awareness, diagnostic access, and cultural stigma.
 The lack of annotated breast imaging datasets representative of African populations also limits the effectiveness of AI in supporting early detection.
 Radiologist shortages, financial constraints, and societal barriers further complicate timely diagnosis and care, especially in rural and underserved areas.

-The **PRECISE-Africa Breast Ultrasound Segmentation and Classification Challenge (PABC)** addresses these challenges by promoting **AI-driven solutions** using ultrasound data collected through the **ABreast Project**.
-This community-based initiative trains health workers to perform portable ultrasound exams and collect imaging data for machine learning.
-The challenge aims to develop accurate segmentation and classification algorithms tailored to African data, to improve with the aim of deploying these tools for early detection, enhancing diagnostic equity, and enabling scalable screening tools across low-resource settings
+The **PRECISE-Africa Breast (ABreast) Ultrasound Segmentation and Classification Challenge (PACE)** addresses these challenges by promoting **AI-driven solutions** using ultrasound data collected on African women through the **ABreast Project**.
+This community-based initiative improves access to breast cancer screening in vulnerable underserved communities using portable ultrasound scans performed in the community and enhanced tumor imaging using machine learning.
+The PACE Challenge aims to develop accurate segmentation and classification algorithms tailored to African breast ultrasound data, to advance the deployment of these accessible point-of-care tools for early detection, enhancing diagnostic equity, and enabling scalable screening tools across low-resource settings.

 ---